 Our creator and host, Daren Nair has been campaigning to free innocent people held hostage and unjustly detained around the world since 2016.
 Daren used to be a director on the board of Amnesty International UK.

-Daren has campaigned with the families of many hostages and wrongful detainees.
-He has lobbied multiple UK Members of Parliament in person.
-He has written opinion pieces in The Independent, The Hampstead & Highgate Express as well as blog posts for Amnesty International UK.
+Daren has campaigned with the families of many hostages and wrongful detainees worldwide.
+He has lobbied British politicians in person and written opinion pieces in British national newspapers including The Independent as well as local newspapers.
 Daren has raised awareness of hostage cases by working with celebrities and by using his social media channels which have been quoted by news outlets such as Reuters, The Times of London and more.

-To date, Pod Hostage Diplomacy has been listened to in 75 countries.
+To date, Pod Hostage Diplomacy has been listened to in 85 countries and territories.
 Listeners include decision-makers within the US government, ambassadors, diplomats, journalists, activists and most importantly – other families with loved ones held hostage abroad looking to learn from people in similar situations.

 Everything we at Pod Hostage Diplomacy do for the families – we do for free.
 We do it out of a sense of duty.